BaseSpatialAudioEngine

 axisRight

-The unit vector of the y axis in the coordinate system.
-This parameter is an array of length 3, and the three values represent the front, right, and top coordinates in turn.
+Unit vector of the right axis in the world coordinate system.
+This parameter is an array of length 3, representing the coordinates in the forward, right, and up directions respectively.

 axisUp

-The unit vector of the z axis in the coordinate system.
-This parameter is an array of length 3, and the three values represent the front, right, and top coordinates in turn.
+Unit vector of the up axis in the world coordinate system.
+This parameter is an array of length 3, representing the coordinates in the forward, right, and up directions respectively.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.